ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A submodule claim is a map that holds some number of submodules.
 Each submodule is named by its label in the submodule claim map.
-The value of each entry in a submodule may be a Claims-Set, Nested-Token or Detached-Submodule-Digest.
+The value of each entry in a submodule may be a Claims-Set, nested token or Detached-Submodule-Digest.
 This allows for the submodule to serve as its own attester or not and allows for claims for each submodule to be represented directly or indirectly, i.e., detached.